 2.1.
 UT and Instructure (supplier of Canvas) will only process your personal data, as described in paragraph 1, for the basic working of Canvas and security of the environment in the context of the use of the LMS, more specifically for the following purposes:

 - Access control and safeguarding of your account and the Canvas environment, including fraud detection.

 - Enabling you to use the features and services of the LMS;

-- For maintaining contact with you in relation to your use of the LMS and - if you are a student - for your education program with UT;
+- For maintaining contact with you in relation to your use of the LMS and - if you are a student - for your course program with UT;

 - For the handling of your requests reported via Canvas or the app, any complaints or disputes, and the investigation in this respect;

 - For performance of audits;